-- c) Run the unit at least 5 minutes with the drive levers at full forward speed to bring hydraulic system oil up to operating temperature. - d) Tilt seat forward. - e) Loosen lock nuts from the ball joints at each end of the LH pump control linkage.
-(See Figure 16).
+- c) Run the unit at least 5 minutes with the drive levers at full forward speed to bring hydraulic system oil up to operating temperature. - d) Unhook seat latch and tilt seat forward. - e) Loosen lock nuts from the ball joints at each end of the LH pump control linkage.
+(See Figure 17).